Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 ***What ports does Diaspora need open for communication?***

-* Your server must be on either port 80 for HTTP or 443 for HTTPS.
+* Your server must be on port 443 for HTTPS.
 You must forward that port to 3000.
 Otherwise friend requests may cause lockups on other servers.
 See the command-line switches below.

-* Your server should also have 8080 available for websockets.
-[Websockets](https://en.wikipedia.org/wiki/WebSocket) are how the browser talks in 'real time' to the server.
-They are not required for basic pod operation, nor for inter-pod communication.
-Since many hosting providers don't allow you to open 8080, you may consider them a nice-to-have.<br>
-**NOTICE:** the use of websockets has been temporarily suspended

-* Due to a bug, your server must block, not just filter out (->timeout), port 443.

 ***Can I use Apache to run Diaspora?***
 Yes.
 See [[Installing on Ubuntu Apache]] or the [Unofficial Diaspora with Apache2](http://blog.fejes.ca/?p=41) guide.